jnylam/jnylam.github.io/_courses/146-f16/homework09.md

 Write an efficient algorithm for solving the make-change problem  introduced in [homework 3](homework03.html), this time returning a fewest set of coins that makes change for the given amount, using the given set of denominations.
 What is the running time of your algorithm?

+Hint: use the same technique as we did in class to keep track of shortest paths in Dijkstra.
+The same technique can also be used to find which items to pick to maximize the knapsack.
+See [knapsack solution](https://glot.io/snippets/ekexm420i8).

 ### Problem 3